tempertemper/sublime-text/README.md

 All the rest should be 'None'.

-See `ColorHighlighter.sublime-settings` file in this repo, which should live in `~/Library/Application Support/Sublime Text 3/Packages/User/ColorHighlighter.sublime-settings`
+See `ColorHighlighter.sublime-settings` file in this repo, which should live in `~/Library/Application Support/Sublime Text 3/Packages/User/`

 ### MarkdownEditing

 Bold and italic markers are `_` and `__` by default.
 This should be overriden to `*` and `**` in `Bold and Italic Markers.tmPreferences` (file in this repo), which should live in `~/Library/Application Support/Sublime Text 3/Packages/User/Bold and Italic Markers.tmPreferences`

-The editor theme should be set to ArkDark, via the `Markdown.sublime-settings` file in `~/Library/Application Support/Sublime Text 3/Packages/User/Markdown.sublime-settings`
+The editor theme should be set to Dark in the following files:

+- `Markdown.sublime-settings`
+- `Markdown (Standard).sublime-settings`
+- `MultiMarkdown.sublime-settings`

+All in the `~/Library/Application Support/Sublime Text 3/Packages/User/` directory.